 Who loves a good old-fashioned Volcano?
 If you just felt a tinge of excitement, then Haleakalā National Park calls your name.

-Home to one of the world’s largest volcanic craters, this 10,000-foot dormant volcano towers over the island of Maui.
+Home to one of the world’s largest volcanic craters, this 10,000-foot dormant volcano towers over the stunning island of Maui – a destination that’s packed with things to do.
 Visible from anywhere on the island, you can drive right up to the top.
 It’s safe, so don’t stress, but beyond that, it’s absolutely gorgeous.

 You can also opt to hike the numerous trails or even ride horseback through the many stunning vistas.